 All programs funded through ESG are evaluated for performance quarterly.
 Data for these evaluations is pulled from the Community Management Information System.
 In addition, all ESG funded programs are required to ensure CMIS data quality by the 5th of each month.
-Programs funded for rapid re-housing are measured by the percentage of households exiting to permanent housing, the percentage of households with increased income at exit, and the average length of time from identified eligibility to being housed.
+Programs funded for rapid re-housing are measured by the percentage of households exiting to permanent housing (70%), the percentage of households with increased income at exit (20%), and the average length of time from identified eligibility to being housed (30 days).
 Programs funded for emergency shelter operations are required to enter universal data into the CMIS system and record entry and exit dates.
-In addition, these programs are measured by the percentage of households who exit from the emergency shelter into permanent housing, the average length of time individuals are homeless in emergency shelter, average length of time between enrollment and clients' date of engagement.
+In addition, these programs are measured by the percentage of households who exit from the emergency shelter into permanent housing (55%), the average length of time individuals are homeless in emergency shelter (90 days), households enrolled in formal case management exiting to permanent housing destinations who return to homelessness within 2 years (20%).